 How to Search Within a Website on Google?

-You can use the all famous site: operator.
+You can use the the famous site: operator.

-When you search Google by wrapping your keywords inside double quotes, you are telling Google “hey Google, go fetch me results from your database, but make sure you bring me results that include all the words that I typed in double quotes.
+When you search Google by wrapping your keywords inside “double quotes”, you are telling Google to go fetch results from its database, but make sure its brings results that must include the words that you typed within double quotes.

 - seo “expert” google

 Tells Google “Hey Google, bring me a document that has the word SEO OR blog” think of it as saying “either this or that”

 When placed –infront of a keyword, we are telling Google to exclude that keyword.
 Think of it as saying: don’t include the -word

 - Search Engine Google -bing (will bring results without the keyword bing)

 Advanced Operators (Updated Version)